eberban/eberban/books/refgram/src/morphonology/morphology.md

 Outside of borrowings and assignable names, encountering a _non-sonorant consonant_ or a word boundary marker means it is the start of a new word; unless it the first letter of a _medial consonant pair_ which cannot be misunderstood for the start of a new word.
-Word boundary markers or spaces allow to prevent them from "merging" into adjacent words.
+Word boundary markers or spaces prevent words from "merging" into adjacent words.

 These simple rules prevent any ambiguity of word boundaries, which is called a __Self-Segregating Morphology__.